agnostic-apollo/tudo/site/pages/en/projects/docs/usage/index.md

-### Supported Shells
+## Supported Shells

-The `bash` shell is the default interactive and script shell and must exist at `$PREFIX/bin/bash` with ownership and permissions allowing `termux` user to read and execute it.
+The `bash` shell is the default interactive and script shell and must exist at `$PREFIX/bin/bash` with ownership and permissions allowing `Termux app` user to read and execute it.
 The [`--shell`](#--shell) and [`--post-shell`](#--post-shell) options can be used to change the default shells.
 The `path` command type always uses the `bash` shell and command options are ignored.
-The shells must have proper ownership or executable permissions set that allows `termux` user to read and execute them.
+The shells must have proper ownership or executable permissions set that allows `Termux app` user to read and execute them.

 The exported environment variables `$TUDO_SHELL_PS1` and `$TUDO_POST_SHELL_PS1` can be used to change the default `$PS1` values of the shell, provided that the shell uses it.
 Check the [Modifying Default Values](#modifying-default-values) section for more info on `tudo` environment variables and modifying default values.